NATIONAL RADIO DAY

-Several inventors had a part in the invention of the radio in the late 1800s and not just one person can be credited with its beginning.
-To make the radio a reality, it required several different inventions and discoveries including both transmission and reception methods as well as technology.
+Several inventors had a part in the invention of the radio in the late 1800s.
+Amazingly, not just one person can be credited with its beginning.
+Each component developed through invention and discovery.
+As these technologies converged, the radio came to life.

 In the paragraphs that follow, a noted international effort contributed to the conception of the radio.
 In Germany, the research of Heinrich Hertz proved electricity could be transmitted wirelessly.
 Elsewhere, the multiple patents of the prolific inventor Nikola Tesla provided the radio with the Tesla coil.
 Born in Croatia, Tesla also contributed many patents involving alternating current advancing the science and production of numerous inventions.
 When it comes to the first commercially available wireless, Italian, Guglielmo Marconi receives the honor.

 In radio, you have two tools.
 Sound and silence. ~ Ira Glass

 While entertainment and music fill the airwaves today, they were not the radio’s first functions.
 First, the wireless radio served the military.
 It also provided a regular public service role.
 Much like the dits and dots of a telegram, the wireless transmitted information.
 On board the Titanic at the time of its sinking, a Marconi wireless broadcast the ship’s distress signal.
 However, in 1906, the first radio broadcast of voice and music purely for entertainment purposes aired.
 Reginald Fessenden transmitted the program from Brant Rock, Massachusetts for the general public to hear.
 The Canadian born scientist would go on to many more successes in his lifetime.